Research Assistant / Associate (Analytical Chemistry)

 - The candidate should be resourceful and collaborative in order to help address complex analytical challenges

-- Experience in operating an ICP-MS and or other analytical instruments (LCMS, GCMS, IC etc) with knowledge in method development and troubleshooting is preferable
+- Experience in analytical instruments (LC-MS, GC-MS, IC, SEM etc) with knowledge in method development and troubleshooting is preferable

 - Experience in wet chemistry -preparing a variety of samples (example: food, soil, concrete) in labs is highly desirable